atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 ## Join Questions

-Join the Artist and the Album table with an inner join in the SQL box below:
+Join the Artist and the Album table with an **inner join** in the SQL box below:

 <sqlbox

-answer='SELECT * FROM artists JOIN albums ON albums.artist_id=artists.id;'
+answer='SELECT * FROM albums JOIN albums ON artists.artist_id=artists.id;'

 hint='Try using INNER JOIN'

 correct_message='Correct!
 The default join type is an inner join so you could use INNER JOIN or JOIN'></sqlbox>

-Join the Artist and the Album table with an left join in the SQL box below:
+Join the Artist and the Album table with an **left join** in the SQL box below:

 <sqlbox

-answer="SELECT * FROM artists LEFT JOIN albums ON albums.artist_id = artists.id"
+answer="SELECT * FROM albums LEFT JOIN artists ON albums.artist_id = artists.id"

 hint='Try using LEFT JOIN'

 correct_message='Correct!
-We can simply replace inner with outer to perform this type of join.'></sqlbox>
+We can simply replace INNER with LEFT to perform this type of join.'></sqlbox>

-Join the Artist and the Album table with an outer join in the SQL box below:
+Join the Artist and the Album table with an **outer join** in the SQL box below:

 <sqlbox

-answer="SELECT * FROM artists FULL OUTER JOIN albums ON albums.artist_id = artists.id"
+answer="SELECT * FROM albums FULL OUTER JOIN artists ON albums.artist_id = artists.id"

 hint='Try using FULL OUTER JOIN'

 correct_message='Correct!
-We can simply replace inner with outer to perform this type of join.'></sqlbox>
+We can simply replace INNER or LEFT with outer to perform this type of join.'></sqlbox>

+The INNER JOIN found every instance where the albums.artist_id equalled an artists.id and joined the data together to create a row in the final table.

+The LEFT JOIN performed an INNER JOIN and then also added rows to the final table where the left table (albums) did not have matches.

+The OUTER JOIN performed both an INNER and LEFT JOIN and then also added rows to the final table where the right table (artists) did not have matches.

+## Common Errors Questions

+Fix the following queries:

+<sqlbox

+initial='SELECT * FROM albums JOIN albums ON artists.artist_id=artists.id;'

+answer='SELECT * FROM albums JOIN albums ON artists.artist_id=artists.id;'

+hint='Try using INNER JOIN'

+correct_message='Correct!
+The default join type is an inner join so you could use INNER JOIN or JOIN'></sqlbox>